marionline/xoops2fluxbb/README.md

 -----
 * translate French comment in English
 * check the correct mapping of conversion from old cbb table to fluxbb table
+	- need to check users conversion and groups;
+	- add conversion for ban user;
 * create documentation
 * check if fluxbb permit multiple groups on one member